Welcome Faculty Members

 - The BOC does a preliminary investigation to determine whether there is enough information to proceed to a full hearing.
 Faculty may be contacted to provide more evidence.

 - If there is not enough evidence, the BOC will dismiss the case.
-Dean Nye will inform the faculty of that fact.
+Dean Weyman e will inform the faculty of that fact.

-- If the full BOC comes to a finding of no responsibility, Dean Nye will inform the faculty of that fact.
-If the faculty has concerns, they should be addressed to Dean Gilmartin.
+- If the full BOC comes to a finding of no responsibility, Dean Weyman will inform the faculty of that fact.
+If the faculty has concerns, they should be addressed to Dean Nye.

 Both Dean Nye and Dean Weyman sit on the CARE team, which is a multidisciplinary group of professional staff from key areas of the Institute.
 The CARE Team connects students with resources and support.
 Through early identification of academic difficulties, social concerns, behavioral disruptions, or health issues, the CARE Team can partner with students to create individualized plans to help mitigate crises and promote success.